Ted MacDougall: AFC Bournemouth

 In the summer of 1969, manager Freddie Cox brought in three new strikers at Bournemouth & Boscombe Athletic.
 One of the new strikers, MacDougall, was to become known as "SuperMac". £10,000 was paid to the Minstermen for MacDougall's signature.

 Despite MacDougall's signing, and the 21 league goals he contributed, the Cherries were relegated to the 4th Division in 1970 and Freddie Cox was sacked by the then chairman Harold Walker.

 In came John Bond, who, at first, didn't rate MacDougall.
 By October, however, he had netted 16 goals, helping the team to climb to the top of the table.
 That season also saw the club record for the number of goals scored in a game smashed as MacDougall put six past Oxford City in an FA Cup replay that eventually finished 8–1.

 In December 1970, on MacDougall's recommendation, Bond snapped up Phil Boyer from York City to be re-united with MacDougall.
 The pairing helped Bournemouth and Boscombe to promotion in second place, with MacDougall scoring 42 league goals.

 On their return to Division 3 in the 1971–72 season, and with the new name change to AFC Bournemouth implemented, Bournemouth finished in third place in Division 3, narrowly missing a second successive promotion at a time when only two clubs went up.

-On 20 November 1971, MacDougall netted nine goals in Bournemouth's 11–0 victory over Margate in the first round of the FA Cup.
+On 20 November 1971, MacDougall netted an extremely rare "triple hat-trick" in Bournemouth's 11–0 victory over Margate in the first round of the FA Cup.
 MacDougall scored five in the first half – at which point the Margate boss jokingly asked Bond to substitute their tormentor – and another four after the interval.
 This is still the largest-ever individual haul of goals by any player in the proper rounds of the FA Cup match, although two players – Chris Marron of South Shields and Paul Jackson of Stocksbridge Park Steels – have scored ten goals in the qualifying rounds.

 MacDougall was becoming hot property with 35 league goals to his name.
 Aside from his Margate exploits, he also hit the headlines in February of that season for his spectacular flying header away to Aston Villa in front of a 48,000 crowd and the Match of the Day cameras.

 Wolverhampton Wanderers, West Ham United, Coventry City and Crystal Palace were all chasing the striker over the summer of 1972.
 MacDougall stayed and pledged his loyalty to Bournemouth, but in September 1972, John Bond accepted an offer of £200,000 from Manchester United.
 This was a Third Division transfer record at the time.

 After 126 goals in just 165 appearances for the Cherries, MacDougall moved to Lancashire.